CategoriesTSC Rule 31 Mediator Certification Training

 Our courses are prepared and developed by Dr. Clay Phillips (TSC Rule 31 Listed Family and General Civil Mediator,Â Specially Trained in Domestic Violence IssuesÂ and owner of Consensus Professional Development, LLC) and are presented by himself and a variety of subject matter experts.

-16 Hour TSC Rule 31 Family to Civil Mediator Crossover Training Course.
+30 Hour TSC Rule 31 Civil to Family Mediator Crossover Training Course.

-This course is offered throughout the year in Nashville, Memphis and Knoxville with course offerings generally on Tuesdays and Wednesdays.
+This course is offered throughout the year in Nashville, Memphis, and Knoxville with course offerings Wednesday through Saturday on all weeks the 46 Hour TSC Rule 31 Family Mediator Course is being offered.
 The course of instruction is presented in the form of lecture, discussion, role play, instructor/attendee critique and digital video support.
-Each attendee will portray each party to mediation within (four) different role play scenarios [based on actual, recently mediated civil disputes].
-Upon completion of this course, the trainee will possess the skills to effectively mediate a broad variety of basic civil disputes most commonly occurring in Tennessee’s judicial system today.
-This course has been approved by the Tennessee Commission for Continuing Legal Education and Specialization for 16.0 Hours General CLE credit.
-The cost/tuition for this course is $500.00 and requires a minimum attendance of ten (10) participants and a maximum of twenty-five (25) [first-come, first-served with five attendees in reserve].
+Each attendee will portray each party to mediation within (eight) different role play scenarios [based on actual, recently mediated domestic disputes].
+Upon completion of this course, the trainee will possess the skills to effectively mediate a broad variety of basic family/domestic disputes most commonly occurring in Tennessee’s judicial system today.
+This course has been approved by the Tennessee Commission for Continuing Legal Education and Specialization for 30.0 Hours General CLE credit.
+The cost/tuition for this course is $795.00 and requires no minimum participant attendance, and a maximum of five (5) [first-come, first-served with five attendees in reserve].
 CLE Reporting Fee ($7.50 per hour) is not included in this cost/tuition.
 All required supplies and materials are provided by the training firm.
 For purposes of TSC Rule 31 training certification, this course requires hour-for-hour attendance, with no exceptions.

 Specific areas of instruction include: